Pairwise accelerated failure time regression models for infectious disease transmission in close-contact groups with external sources of infection: Introduction

-is a left-continuous process that indicates the risk of an observed infectious contact from $i$ to $j$ at time $t$.
-The assumptions made in the stochastic S(E)IR model above ensure that censoring of $\tau_{ij}$ and $t_{0j}$ is independent.
+is right-continuous and equals one when there is a risk of an observed infectious contact from $i$ to $j$ at time $t$.
+The assumptions made in the stochastic S(E)IR model above ensure independent censoring of $\tau_{ij}$ and $t_{0j}$.